A duality for Moore groups: -envelopes

 Every pro-\cst-algebra $A$ is equal to the inverse, or projective, limit of (Banach) \cst-algebras $A_p$ over all $p$, where $A_p$ is obtained as the $p$-completion of the quotient algebra $A/\ker p$ \cite[Proposition 1.2]{phil}.

-Next we will give a definition of the \cst-envelope of a topological algebra, which is in a sense the smallest pro-\cst-algebra containing a given one.
+Next we will give a definition of the \cst-envelope of a topological algebra, which is the biggest pro-\cst-algebra containing a given one as a dense subalgebra.
 Other authors \cite{inoue,fragoul-envel} define \cst-envelopes only for topological *-algebras with sub\-mul\-ti\-pli\-ca\-tive seminorms (Arens-Michael algebras).
 This is done to have a correspondence between representations of such an algebra $A$ and its \cst-envelope.
 But we do not indent to study the representations of $A$, and therefore it is not necessary to impose any additional conditions on it.
 We require that $A$ is unital, but the multiplication and involution, in principle, can be even discontinuous in the initial topology.
 The following notations will be kept throughout the paper.

 \begin{nots} Let $A$ be a unital algebra with involution, endowed with some locally convex topology.
 Denote by $\cal P(A)$ the set of all continuous $C^*$-seminorms on $A$.
 For every $p\in \cal P(A)$ the kernel $\ker p$ is a *-ideal in $A$, so $A/\ker p$ is a normed algebra with the quotient norm $\bar p$ of $p$.
 Its completion with respect to $\bar p$ will be denoted by $C_p^*(A)$, or simply $A_p$ when there can be no confusion.
 This is a (Banach) $C^*$-algebra.
 The canonical mapping $A\to C_p^*(A)$ will be denoted by $i_p$. \end{nots}